rust-lang/atom-ide-rust/README.md

 No other packages or manual setup is required as these will be handled with user prompts after install.

 ## Multi-crate projects
 A root `Cargo.toml` is required in each atom project, however cargo workspaces can be used to support multiple crates in a single project.
-For example, a project with _'rust_foo'_ & _'rust_bar'_ crates could have the following root `Cargo.toml`
+For example, a project with _'rust_foo'_ & _'rust_bar'_ directories/crates could have the following root `Cargo.toml`
 ```toml
 # Cargo.toml
 [workspace]